-- 4 eggs
+- 4 large eggs

 - 1 tsp salt

-- ¼ cup oil
+- 1/4 cup oil

 - 2 cups shredded cheese ( we used a mix of aged cheddar and gruyere)

 - Cook till the liquid reduces in half.
 Make a slurry with the cornstarch and a little of the filling liquid in a small bowl till it fully combines.
 Add it to the filling and stir well.
-Cook until the mixture starts to thicken and then turn off the heat and set aside.
+Cook until the mixture starts to thicken and then turn off the heat and set aside

-- Make the Yorkshire pudding.
-Heat your oven to 400 degrees.
-Get out a muffin tin and divide the oil between the 12 holes.
-When the oven reaches 400 degrees, throw the muffin tin inside the oven.
-Meanwhile, make the batter.
+- While the oven is heating up, make the batter.
 In a blender, add the flour, milk, eggs and salt.
-Blend well.
-When the oil in the muffin tins starts to smoke in the oven, pull it out and divide the batter between the 12 holes and place back in the oven.
+Blend well. (you can do this with a whisk too, but mix really well) When the oil in the muffin tins is really hot (about 15-20 mins), pull it out and divide the batter between the 12 holes and place back in the oven.
 Cook for 20 mins or until puffed up and browned.

 - Top with a good dollop of mashed potatoes and a handful of shredded cheese.
 Place back in the oven till the cheese is melted and the filling is bubbling.
+Serve right away.